untitaker/blog/content/articles/kill-webdav.rst

 Both of those protocols are authored by Apple, which uses them to synchronize data between iCloud and the built-in apps on iOS.
-FOSS software like ownCloud_ or Baikal_ also supports those.
+FOSS software like ownCloud_ or Baikal_ also supports them.
 Nowadays those are the standard protocols for accessing calendar and contacts data from a server.

 Both protocols are neither a superset nor a subset of WebDAV: While their RFC